ImMnan/Helm-crane-k8s/README.md

 #### [4.3] Configuring the image override settings

 - User can override the default image settings by adding the `imageOverride` section in the `values.yaml` file by switching the `enable` to `yes`.
 Replace the `docker_registry` and `image` values with the custom registry and image path.
-Similarly, replace the `pathToYourRepo` with the custom image path and available version tag in your private registry.
+Similarly, replace the path:`pathToYourRepo` with the custom image path and available version tag in your private repository.
 Please refer the commented example in the below snippet.
+Similary, if the `auto-update` is not a desired option, it can be set to `false`, which will disable the auto-update for crane and its components.
+Similarly, the `pull` policy can be changed to `Always` or `IfNotPresent` as per the requirement.

 ```yaml
 imageOverride: